 In recent years, the Company's sales focus has shifted from its mature products to its newer BASE24-es product, its Payments Management products and other less-established (collectively referred to as "newer") products.
 As a result of this shift to newer products, absent other factors, the Company initially experiences an increase in deferred revenues and a corresponding decrease in revenues due to differences in the timing of revenue recognition for the respective products.
-Revenues from newer products are typically recognized upon acceptance, or first production use by the customer due to uncertainties surrounding customer acceptance of the product, whereas revenues from mature products, such as BASE24, are generally recognized upon delivery of the product.
+Revenues from newer products are typically recognized upon acceptance or first production use by the customer due to uncertainties surrounding customer acceptance of the product, whereas revenues from mature products, such as BASE24, are generally recognized upon delivery of the product.
+For those arrangements in which services revenue is being deferred and the Company determines that the costs of installation services are recoverable, such costs are capitalized and subsequently expensed proportionately with the services revenue as it is recognized.
 Newer products are continually evaluated by Company management and product development personnel to determine when any such product meets the specific revenue recognition criteria that would support its classification as a mature product.
 Evaluation criteria used in making this determination include successful demonstration of product features and functionality; standardization of sale, installation, and support functions; and customer acceptance at multiple production site installations, among others.
-The change in product classification would allow the Company to recognize revenues from sales of the product upon delivery of the product, resulting in earlier recognition of revenues from sales of that product, provided all other revenue recognition criteria have been met.
+A change in product classification (from newer to mature) would allow the Company to recognize revenues from sales of the product upon delivery of the product, resulting in earlier recognition of revenues from sales of that product, provided all other revenue recognition criteria have been met.